geeksville/Chargezilla-firmware/docs/BUILD.md

 ## Monitoring the debug serial output

-You can see the serial debugging output at 9600 bps with a command like: "pio run -t monitor"
+You can see the serial debugging output at 9600 bps with a command like: "pio run -t monitor".
+Or if you'd like to build/install and then switch to the debug console it can be done with one command "pio run -t upload -t monitor".
+Press ctrl-c to exit the serial monitor.